IQSS/Zelig4-Documentation/rbuild-review.md

 ## Goals of Rbuild

-Rbuild's intention is satisfy several specific goals:
+R-build's intention is to do the following:

-* Check packages for major warnings and errors.
-Note that CRAN is no longer accepting packages with errors, warnings or notes
+* Check packages for major warnings and errors
 * Build documentation for the specified R package
  * PDF
  * HTML
-* Build the R package's tarball (for installation and archiving)
+* Build the R package's tarball
-* Add tarball to r.iq.harvard.edu repository
+* Add this tarball to http://r.iq.harvard.edu/ repository
 * Update repository package listing (for installs via an interactive R session)
 * Update software pages on related sites:
  1. http://gking.harvard.edu/